 The GDPR was intentionally drafted in a manner to ensure that it applies not only to EU-based organizations, but also to those organizations based outside of the EU that handle personal data belonging to EU data subjects.
 Given the ubiquitous nature of digital commerce, many Canadian organizations – acting as a data controller or processor – are likely subject to the GDPR as a result of the expanded territorial scope under Article 3.

 If they have not already done so, Canadian organizations should review their digital activities in order to determine whether they are actually subject to the GDPR and if so, develop and begin the implementation of a GDPR compliance roadmap.
-For more information about the requirements under the GDPR, please see our previous post here.
+For more information about the requirements under the GDPR, please see our July 28, 2017 post.

 We note that a “Controller” is an entity that, alone or jointly with others, determines the purposes and means for the processing of personal data.
 On the other hand, a “Processor” is an entity that processes personal data on behalf of the Controller.
 Canadian privacy laws do not make the same distinction between a “Controller” and “Processor”.